jli05/jli05.github.io/_posts/2023-11-14-Alpine-Linux.md

 doas rc-update add crond default
 ```

-to schedule `crond` to be started at every reboot.
+to schedule `crond` to be started at every reboot; or simply

-Do

 ```sh
 rc-update